mogenius/docs/mogenius/docs/development/cicd-pipeline.md

 On the page [CI/CD monitor](#) you have a complete history of builds and can access detailed information about each build in progress.

 :::info
 CI/CD does not work with services that you have created from a public repository.
-To keep your services up to date as your code evolves, you must select "Rebuild service" on your service's detail page to deploy the latest state of your repository.
+To keep those services up to date as your code evolves, you must select "Rebuild service" on your service's detail page to deploy the latest state of your repository.
 :::